jeffkowalski/kxusbc2/hardware/README.md

 ### Specifications

 * Aluminum 6061
-* Bead blasted, hardcoat anodized and silkscreened
+* Bead-blasted, hardcoat-anodized, and silkscreened

 ## Cost

-Most of the parts are relatively low cost, and the board was designed so that it can be produced and assembled by low-cost services like JLCPCB, with almost all passive components from the “Basic” component selection that doesn't incur component loading fees.
+Most of the parts are relatively low cost, and the board was designed so that it can be produced and assembled by low-cost services like JLCPCB, with almost all passive components from the “Basic” component selection, which doesn't incur component-loading fees.

 The total BOM at qty.
 10 is around $25/pc. (including PCB production and assembly), plus $12/pc. for the CNC milled, anodized and silkscreen printed side panel.